-Lithuania has prolonged travel restrictions for Swedish nationals and people residing in Sweden as of October 19.
-N.B.
-From October 2, 2020, travellers no longer need to provide a negative Covid-19 test upon arrival to Lithuanian territorry.
+The Lithuanian Government has lifted temporary precautionary measures, such as taking a Covid-19 test or the requirement to self-isolate, for travellers from Sweden.
 All travellers are obliged to register with the Lithuanian health authorities before entering the country.
 Please be aware that these decisions are taken week by week, so the situation might change quickly why it is important to follow the Lithuanian Government's announcements.
 The Embassy is closely following developments in Lithuania related to the coronavirus.
 This article provides up-to-date information, advice and travel information.

 The Public Health Agency of Sweden has a national responsibility for public health issues and works to ensure good public health.
 You find Q&A about COVID-19 in Sweden at the Agency’s homepage.

-Decision to ban incoming travel to Sweden – travel from Lithuania not afftected
+Decision to ban incoming travel to Sweden – travel from Lithuania not affected

 In the same way as before, it is applied to countries outside the EU, the United Kingdom, Norway, Iceland, Switzerland and Liechtenstein.
 A list of countries outside the EU which are exempted from this ban is found here.
 This travel ban is not valid for these countries, for example, when travelling from Lithuania to Sweden.